LeadDyno/leaddyno-docs-site/faqs.md

 You can change the affiliate link on the [settings page](https://app.leaddyno.com/settings/account) in the Site URL field.

+<a class="docs-anchor" id="query_parameters"> </a>
+#### Can I use something other than # (hashtag) affiliate codes?

+Yes, you may alternatively select to use query parameters to pass affiliate information along.
+To do so, select it from our [main settings page](https://app.leaddyno.com/settings/account).

 ### Commissions

 <a class="docs-anchor" id="visit"> </a>